-In our structured and unstructured discussions and dialogue, we also will have many opportunities to explore some challenging issues and increase our understandings of different perspectives.
+In our structured and unstructured discussions and dialogue, we also will have many opportunities to explore some challenging issues and increase our understanding of different perspectives.
 Our conversations may not always be easy; we sometimes will make mistakes in our speaking and our listening; sometimes we will need patience or courage or imagination or any number of qualities in combination to engage our texts, our classmates, and our own ideas and experiences.
 Always we will need respect for others.
-Thus, an additional aim of our course necessarily will be for us to increase our facility with the sometimes difficult conversations that arise as we deepen our understandings of multiple perspectives - whatever our backgrounds, experiences, or positions.
+Thus, an additional aim of our course necessarily will be for us to increase our facility with the sometimes-difficult conversations that arise as we deepen our understandings of multiple perspectives - whatever our backgrounds, experiences, or positions.

-I want this class to be fun and meaningful with everybody feeling comfortable to contribute to the dialogue.
+I want this class to be fun and meaningful, with everybody feeling comfortable contributing to the dialogue.
 This is how we learn.
-Effective learning/teaching is a creative and co-constructed experience with give and take between teacher and student and between student and student.
-Key to facilitating an environment for learning is respect.
-Disruptive and disrespectful actions make for stressful atmosphere which is not conducive to learning.
+Effective learning/teaching is a creative and co-constructed experience with give-and-take between teacher and student and between student and student.
+Respect is key to facilitating an environment for learning.
+Disruptive and disrespectful actions create a stressful atmosphere that is not conducive to learning.